JilvinAbraham/bash-scripts/file-and-directory-management/README.md

-While the v1 of script is functional and serves as a good starting point, it does have some drawbacks and limitations.
+While the version 1 of script is functional and serves as a good starting point, it does have some drawbacks and limitations.
 Here's a list of potential issues:

 ### **1. Lack of Incremental Backups**
 - **Issue**: The script always creates a full backup, which can be time-consuming and storage-intensive for large directories or files.